Sednai/xz-unsupervised/moonshot/README.md

 B : User background worker with SPI enabled
 ```
 Note that `|jni_signature` corresponds to the full java function signature and is optional if no complex types or arrays are used in the `arguments` and `returntype`.
 Currently, supported basic `arguments` are
 `bytea, boolean, int, long, float4, float8, text`.
-Complex types consisting of these basic types are supported as argument and require a corresponding class with public variables matching the PG complex type member types.
-Java native types can be returned directly, while complex types and arrays have to be wrapped as public variables of a class.
+Complex types consisting of these basic types are supported as argument and return, and require a corresponding class with public variables matching the PG complex type member types.
+Java native types and complex types can be returned directly, while arrays have to be wrapped by a complex type.

 **Example**: